-19. HANDLING STAFF MATTERS
+HANDLING STAFF MATTERS

-- a A matter personal to a member of staff that is being considered by a meeting of Council or Personnel committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the Personal committee, if they are not available, the vice-chair (if there is one) of the Personal committee of absence occasioned by illness or other reason and that person shall report such absence to Personal committee at its next meeting. - c The chair of Personal committee or in their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk.
-The clerk shall conduct a review of the performance and annual appraisal of the work of the handyman.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by Personnel committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of the Personnel committee or in their absence, the vice-chair of the Personnel committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Personnel committee.
+- a A matter personal to a member of staff that is being considered by a meeting of the Council OR the personnel committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of the personnel committee or, if he is not available, the vice-chairman (if there is one) of the personnel committee of absence occasioned by illness or other reason and that person shall report such absence to the personnel committee at its next meeting. - The chairman of the personnel committee or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the member of staff's job title.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the personnel committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of the personnel committee or in his absence, the vice-chairman of the personnel committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the personnel committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by [the member of staff's job title] relates to the chairman or vice-chairman of the personnel committee, this shall be communicated to another member of the personnel committee, which shall be reported back and progressed by resolution of the personnel committee.

-- e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by [the member of staff's relates to the chair or vice-chair of the Personnel committee, this shall be communicated to another member of the Personnel committee which shall be reported back and progressed by resolution of the Personnel Committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).

-20. RESPONSIBILITIES TO PROVIDE INFORMATION
+RESPONSIBILITIES TO PROVIDE INFORMATION